 (b) While the primary aim of the Convention, as stipulated in article 2, paragraph 1, is to “prevent, reduce and control significant adverse transboundary environmental impact from proposed activities”, even a low likelihood of such an impact should trigger the obligation to notify affected Parties in accordance with article 3.
 This is in accordance with paragraph 28 of the Guidance on the Practical Application of the Espoo Convention, endorsed by decision III/4.
 This means that notification is necessary unless a significant adverse transboundary impact can be excluded;

+[(c) The Committee may, as appropriate, seek the services of scientific experts and other technical advice or consult other relevant sources; BY]

-T BY7.
-Encourages Parties to bring issues concerning their own compliance before the Committee;
+7. Encourages Parties to bring issues concerning their own compliance before the Committee;

 8. Requests the Committee to provide assistance to Parties in need of such assistance, as appropriate and to the extent possible, and in this respect refers to decision VII/3 on the adoption of the workplan, recommending general requirements to be met by Parties wishing to receive technical advice from the Convention;

+8 bis.
+Recalling the central role of the International Atomic Energy Agency in providing expertise and advice in the field of nuclear safety, calls upon the Committee to cooperate with the Agency and, where appropriate, other relevant international organizations and bodies, to seek answers to technical questions relevant to the achievement of purposes of the Convention including for resolving nuclear energy-related disagreements BY];

 9. Urges Parties to take into account in their future work the recommendations for further improving the implementation of and compliance with the Convention, including by strengthening national legislation, based on but not limited to the analyses on general compliance issues from the reviews of implementation, adopted by decisions III/1, IV/1, V/3 and VI/1, in conjunction with the general guidance on enhancing consistency between the Convention and environmental impact assessment within the framework of State ecological expertise in countries of Eastern Europe, the Caucasus and Central Asia adopted by decision VI/8;